StongeEtienne/set-singularity/README.md

 It can be used to run the Set-NF pipeline with the option `-with-singularity image_name.img` of Nextflow.

-To build the singularity, you have to copy your `license.txt` to the directory.
+To build the singularity, you have to copy your FreeSurfer `license.txt` to the directory.
 Run the command from the directory `set-singularity`.

 If you use this singularity, please cite: